TinyTapeout/tinytapeout_www/content/runs/tt05/653/_index.md

    the colors of the buttons (so `led1` and `btn1` have the same color, etc.)
 3. Connect the speaker to the `speaker` pin.
-4. Connect the seven segment display as follows: `seg_a` through `sev_g` to individual segments, `dig` to the common pin of the first digit, `dig2` to the common pin of the second digit.
+4. Connect the seven segment display as follows: `seg_a` through `sev_g` to individual segments, `dig1` to the common pin of the tens digit, `dig2` to the common pin of the ones digit.
    Set `seginv` according to the type of 7 segment display you have: high for common anode, low for common cathode.
 5. Reset the game, and then press any button to start it.
 Enjoy!